Antidesma japonicum: Description

 In China, the nominate variety grows as shrub or small tree, some 2 to 8 m tall.
 Its light olive to greyish-green leaves are elliptic, oblong-elliptic, oblong-lanceolate, even obovate, some 3.5–13 cm by 1.5–4.5 cm in size.
 The inflorescences grow terminally or axillary.
 The drupes are a laterally compressed ellipsoid shape, 5–6 by 4–6 mm in size.
-If flowers from April to August, and fruits from June to September.
+It flowers from April to August, and fruits from June to September.
 In Cambodia it is described as a winding shrub some 1–2 m tall.

 Antidesma japonicum var. robustius is endemic to eastern Thailand.
 The most obvious difference with the nominate variety is that the midrib of the leaves is distinctly raised adaxially.
 It occurs in the Dry Evergreen Forest formations of Pak Thong Chai District, Nakhon Ratchasima Province, at about 350-500m.
 It is given a Rare (Globally) status in Thailand.